CoI head “ambivalent” to NI centenary events

-Head of Church of Ireland Archbishop John McDowell “ambivalent” to NI centenery events
+Head of Church of Ireland Archbishop John McDowell ‘ambivalent’ to NI centenary events

 The head of the Church of Ireland believes Irish President Michael D Higgins would have “enriched” the NI Centenary service in Armagh last month, but added that it “wasn’t fatal” that some invited guests did not attend.